 3. Indra Nooyi

 Indra Nooyi is the CFO and president of PepsiCo.
-She is a well-known and popular name in the business world.
+She is a well-known and successful women entrepreneurs in india.
 Indra Nooyi was born in Chennai and she graduated from Madras Christian College of Science Specialisation.
 She started her career as a product manager at Johnson and Johnson Co. and Textile Co.
 Mettur Beardsell.

 She was awarded Padma Bhushan by the Indian government for her contribution in the field of industrialization and business.